Nevada Child Support Laws: Guidelines and Calculations

 - Credit bureau reporting: Impacts credit score, mortgage eligibility, and financing

-In Nevada, failure to pay child support can result in criminal charges:
+In Nevada, knowingly failing to pay court-ordered child support is a criminal offense under NRS 201.020:

-Federal charges may also apply if the child lives in another state.
+Federal charges under the Deadbeat Parents Punishment Act (18 U.S.C.
+Section 228) may also apply if the child lives in another state.

 Interest on Arrears